yzh503/yzh503.github.io/_posts/2017-05-02-bash-profiles.markdown

 **~/.bashrc** is loaded in non-login shell if it exsits.

 # Background
-Bash was developed as a part of GNU project, and now extensively distributed in the POSIX sytems.
-It uses a collection of startup files to help create an environment. **~/.profile**, **~/.bash_profile** and **~/.bashrc** are the common ones located in the home directory.
+Bash was developed as a part of GNU project, and is now extensively distributed in the POSIX sytems.
+It loads a collection of startup files to help create an environment. **~/.profile**, **~/.bash_profile** and **~/.bashrc** are the common ones located in the home directory.

 # What are the differences?
 **~/.bash_profile**, **~/.bash_login**, **~/.bash_logout** and **~/.bashrc** are specific to the Bash shell, while .profile is a generic config file read by many shells when their specific config files are missing.